LasticXYZ/docs/docs/price-simulator/index.md

 ![sale-price](./img/sale-price.png)

 ## A few explainations before diving deeper
-Before you start diving deeper into how to use the tool here are a few key things to know:
+Before you start diving deeper into how to use the tool, here is an article [breaking down RFC-1](https://blog.lastic.xyz/simplifying-rfc-1-understanding-agile-coretime-for-the-polkadot-network-9db27c6ad847), that gives explainations to what the proposed changes regarding Polkadot and it's core allocation.

+In addition to that here are a few key things to know:

 ### Overview of Agile Coretime on Polkadot